-Subject to the approval of the Controller (which approval may be signified by general directions to the Collector), the Collector may mitigate or remit any penalty or restore anything seized under the customs laws at any time prior to the commencement of proceedings in any court against any person for an offence against the customs laws or for the condemnation of any seizure.
+- (1) When any seizure has been made, or any fine or penalty incurred or inflicted, or any person committed to prison for any offence against the customs laws, the Minister may direct restoration of such seizure whether condemnation has taken place or not, or waive or compound proceedings or mitigate or remit such fine or penalty, or release such person from confinement either before or after conviction on any terms and conditions, as he shall see fit. - (2) Subject to the approval of the Minister (which approval may be signified by general directions to the Customs Officer), the Customs Officer may mitigate or remit any penalty or restore anything seized under the customs laws at any time prior to the commencement of proceedings in any court against any person for an offence against the customs laws or for the condemnation of any seizure.

-220 Penalties.
+220 Penalties

-Where by reason of the commission of an offence under this Act the payment of any duty has or might have been evaded the penalty imposed by the court upon the conviction of any person for that offence, unless any other penalty is specifically provided, shall be not less than treble the amount of duty payable unless the court for special reasons thinks fit to order otherwise, and without prejudice to the power of the court to impose any greater penalty otherwise permitted to be imposed in respect of such offence.
+Where by reason of the commission of an offence under this Act the payment of any customs duty has or might have been evaded the penalty imposed by the court upon the conviction of any person for that offence, unless any other penalty is specifically provided, shall be not less than treble the amount of duty payable unless the court for special reasons thinks fit to order otherwise, and without prejudice to the power of the court to impose any greater penalty otherwise permitted to be imposed in respect of such offence.